 Today is the last day I will be a high school student.
-On June 22,2017 I wrote my last exam and my high school career has now officially ended.
+On June 22, 2017 I wrote my last exam and my high school career has now officially ended.
 This made me want to stop and share a bit about how I feel right now before the big event.
-Tonight I graduate I did it.
-Against all odds including being kicked out of school in...Read More
+Tonight I Graduate, Thanks to My Resilience I did it.
+Against all odds including being...Read More

 This one is for principals dealing with ADHD students.
 Please consider sharing this with your school. ~ jeff In Grade 7, I was sent the principal's office 24 times.
 The very last time I told my teacher to… well you know.
 It was pretty serious.
 Needless to say this time my parents were called and came rushing to the school to...Read More

 Hey, and Happy Thanksgiving to my American friends.
 I hope you'll write me some comments and tell me what you're thankful for.
 What's made a difference in your world this year?
 I'm thankful for YOU.
 And I wouldn't have had a chance to connect with so many of you if no one had cared to ask me what my own dream was.
 So I'm...Read More

 On Tuesday we were playing a stupid game called "Knuckles."
 The game was dumb and we should have considered our environment before playing it.

 I ended up making a big mistake and getting into trouble at school.
 Again.

 But this time it was different.
 Here's what happened.